 The most reliable way of catching a taxi is to use a smartphone application or make a phone call to a cab company who will send out a driver.
-The companies running these services are usually trustworthy and hire only registered drivers.
+The companies running these services are usually trustworthy and only hire registered drivers.
 Uber is operational in Ecuador and can be cheaper than regular taxis.

 Driving in Ecuador

 Driving in Ecuador is improvisational.
 Rules of the road are often bent, if not outright ignored.
-It isn’t at all unusual to see someone ignore an orange light, rush through a stop sign or change lanes without indicating – all this while driving at breakneck speeds.
+It isn’t at all unusual to see someone ignore an orange light, rush through a stop sign or change lanes without indicating – all the while driving at breakneck speeds.

 The country’s mountainous landscape means that roads and highways are often steep and twisty.
-Weather has a major effect on driving in Ecuador.
+The weather has a major effect on driving in Ecuador.
 Landslides and flooding are both potential problems that motorists might encounter, especially in the rainy season.
 Travellers should review local news and social media regularly to check the latest reports.

 Cycling in Ecuador